fsmiamoto/fsmiamoto/README.md

 A big fan of FOSS and an avid learner.

-Currently working as a Software Development Engineer at Amazon.
+Currently working as a Software Development Engineer at Amazon in Tokyo, Japan.

 ## My current interests
 <table>